 Applies to: Nerdio Private Cloud (NPC)

 The error message "The View agent reports that this desktop is currently logging off a previous session" is generally displayed when a VM has a process hanging up the VM upon logoff.
+This is a known issue with VMWare and our steps below include a fix from VMWare that can be applied.
 The same error can also manifest itself as “Available desktop resources are currently busy” or as “A desktop resource is unavailable”.

 Steps to troubleshoot the error: